Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Spiral Sweep

 Since our aim is to provide a sweep process that improves the same-direction circular sweep process we would like the sweepers to employ a more efficient motion throughout the sweep process.
 Therefore, we wish that throughout the motion of the sweepers, their sensors' footprint will maximally overlap the evader region.
 This can be obtained by a spiral scan, where the sweepers' sensors track the expanding evader region's wavefront, while preserving its shape to be as close as possible to a circle.
-An illustration of the initial placement of $2$ sweepers that employ the same-direction spiral sweep process is presented in Fig. $10$.
+An illustration of the initial placement of $2$ sweepers that employ the same-direction spiral sweep process is presented in Fig. $1 (b)$.
 The sweepers start with a sensor length of $2r$ inside the evader region.
-If the sweeper agents' velocities are above the scenario's critical velocity, the sweepers reduce the evader region's area after completing a traversal around the region.
+If the sweeper agents' speed is above the scenario's critical speed, the sweepers reduce the evader region's area after completing a traversal around the region.
 Each sweeper begins its spiral traversal with the tip of its sensor that is furthest from the center of the evader region, in a position that is tangent to the boundary of the evader region.
-In order to keep their sensors tangent to the evader region, the sweepers must travel at angle $\phi$ to the normal of the evader region. $\phi$ is calculated in equation (\ref{e9}) in section $VI$.
-This method of traveling at angle $\phi$ preserves the evader region's circular shape.
+In order to keep their sensors tangent to the evader region, the sweepers must travel at angle $\phi$ to the normal of the evader region. $\phi$ is calculated from $\sin \phi = \frac{{{V_T}}}{{{V_s}}}$ This method of traveling at angle $\phi$ preserves the evader region's circular shape and is described thoroughly in \cite{francos2021tro}.

-$\theta \left( {{t_\theta }} \right)$ describes the angle a sweeper travelled around the region and is calculated in section $VI$, equation (\ref{e12}). ${t_\theta }$ denotes the sweep time after a sweeper completes a traversal of angle $\theta$ around the center of the evader region.
-The time it takes a sweeper to travel an angle of $\theta$ around the center of the evader region, ${t_\theta }$ is obtained from (\ref{e12}).